stylesuxx/v3xctrl/README.md

 This section is meant to get you up and running within minutes.

-> In this quickstart guide, we assume that the login user is `pi` and the clients host name has been set to `v3xctrl` - substitute those to the values you used during client setup.
+> In this quickstart guide, we assume that the login user is `pi` and the streamers host name has been set to `v3xctrl` - substitute those to the values you used during streamer setup.

 > Do not attach the modem yet, first run through the setup and attach the modem in the last step.
 This will help you in debugging, should some issues arise.